awsdocs/amazon-detective-user-guide/doc_source/profile-navigate-url.md

-# Navigating to a profile using a URL<a name="profile-navigate-url"></a>
+# Navigating to an entity profile or finding overview using a URL<a name="profile-navigate-url"></a>

-To navigate to a finding or entity profile in Amazon Detective, you can use a URL that provides a direct link to it\.
+To navigate to an entity profile or finding overview in Amazon Detective, you can use a URL that provides a direct link to it\.
 The URL identifies the finding or entity\.
 It can also specify the scope time to use on the profile\.

 ## Format of a profile URL<a name="profile-url-format"></a>